Student Rights And Responsibilities

 - The terms of any loan received by a student as a part of the student’s financial assistance package, a sample loan repayment schedule for sample loans and the necessity for repaying loans;

-- The terms and conditions applicable to student employment (work-study) provided as part of a financial aid package;
+- The terms and conditions applicable to student employment (2021-2022 Student FWS Guide) provided as part of a financial aid package;

 - The university’s withdrawal policy, including the requirements and procedures for officially withdrawing from the school;

 - A summary of the requirements for the return of title IV grant or loan assistance